clicdot/TechEngr-C360-LOS-API-V1.1/api-list/srf-api.md

 /api/v1.1/serviceRequest/form
 ```

-This endpoint is used to create a new draft service request, and
+This endpoint is used to create a new service request, and
 is invoked via the HTTP `POST` method.

 #### Request